-In the Netherlands 75% of all Dutch Jews, or Jews residing in the Netherlands were murdered during the Holocaust.
+In the Netherlands, 75% of all Dutch Jews and Jews residing in the Netherlands were murdered by the Nazis during the Holocaust.
 It wasn’t so much that all Dutch were complicit in this crime.
-A big factor was the very efficient Dutch civil administration which enabled the occupiers to carry out their plans for the final solution.
-As I stated before only relatively few Dutch were complicit, but there were a great number that were complacent and hid for the facts that were so plain to see.
+One factor was the very efficient Dutch civil administration which enabled the occupiers to carry out their plans for the final solution.
+As I stated before, only relatively few Dutch were complicit, but many were complacent and hid the facts that were so plain to see.

-In France however, it was the French Vichy government that were complicit and were quite happy and eager to help the Nazi occupiers.
+In France, however, the French Vichy government were complicit.
+They were happy and eager to help the Nazi occupiers.

-I remember a scene in the movie “Mr. Klein” about a man profiting off the misfortune of French Jews during World War II.
-In the scene it was the French police knocking at the door of the Jews and not the Gestapo.
+I remember a scene in the movie Mr Klein about a man profiting off the misfortune of French Jews during World War II.
+At one point in the film, the French police knocked at the door of the Jews—not the Gestapo.
 Although the film is fictional, it does give a good indication of the French attitude towards their Jewish neighbours.
-This 1976 film directed by Joseph Losey.
-Alain Delon plays the immoral art dealer, Robert Klein, leads a life of luxury, until a copy of a Jewish newspaper brings him to the attention of the police, linking him with a mysterious doppelgänger.
+Mr Klein was released in 1976 and directed by Joseph Losey.
+Alain Delon plays the immoral art dealer, Robert Klein, who leads a life of luxury—until a copy of a Jewish newspaper brings him to the attention of the police, linking him with a mysterious doppelgänger.

-On July 16th 1942, French police acting on orders of the Nazi occupiers began rounding up thousands of Jews living in Paris.
-They were assembled at the city’s indoor velodrome the victims were held at the Vélodrome d’Hiver, cycling stadium in Paris’s 15th arrondissement.
-From there they were being deported to Auschwitz.
-Many died at the velodrome itself, left in searing heat with almost no food, water or sanitation.
-This shameful chapter in France’s history is known as “la rafle du Vel d’Hiv'”.
-The French police, code named the round up Opération Vent printanier (“Operation Spring Breeze”)
+On 16 July 1942, French police acting on orders of the Nazi occupiers began rounding up thousands of Jewish residents in Paris.
+The Jews were assembled and held at the city’s indoor Vélodrome d’Hiver, a cycling stadium in Paris’ 15th arrondissement.
+Many died at the velodrome, left in searing heat with almost no food, water or sanitation.
+The remaining Jews found themselves deported to Auschwitz.
+This shameful chapter in the history of France is known as la rafle du Vel d’Hiv.
+The French police gave the roundup the code-name Opération Vent printanier (Operation Spring Breeze).

-The roundup was one of several aimed at eradicating the Jewish population in France, both in the occupied zone and in the free zone.
-According to records of the Préfecture de Police, eventually 13,152 Jews were arrested including more than 4,000 children.
-They were all put in rail cattle cars to be deported to Auschwitz for their mass murder.
+The roundup was one of several aimed at eradicating the Jewish population in France, both in the occupied and the free zone.
+According to records of the Préfecture de Police, eventually, 13,152 Jews were arrested, including more than 4,000 children.
+They were all to be put in rail cattle cars and deported to Auschwitz for their mass murder.

 In March 1941, the Larue and his wife Madeleine offered their hospitality to Léon Osman, who thus managed to avoid being sent to the Pithiviers camp.
-He remained under their care until July 1942, when he was able to escape to the south of France.
-Osman was on the Gestapo’s list of wanted people; giving shelter to such a person was a grave offense and carried a heavy punishment.
+He remained under their care until July 1942, when he escaped to the South of France.
+Osman was on the Gestapo list of wanted people; giving shelter to such a person was a grave offence and carried a heavy punishment.

-He said that Mrs. Tobjasz was Catholic and his daughter’s godmother.
-Although skeptical, the prefect must have had a change of heart, because he released her into Larue’s custody.
-Théophile Larue believed that it was his duty as a man of honor, and one who had respect for human values to help people in need, even at the risk of putting his family in harm’s way.
-As a member of the French Resistance, Officer Larue took part in the battle for theliberation of Paris.
+He said that Mrs Tobjasz was Catholic and the godmother of his daughter.
+Although sceptical, the prefect must have had a change of heart because he released her into the custody of Larue.
+Théophile Larue believed that it was his duty as a man of honour with respect for human values to help people in need, even at the risk of putting his family in harm’s way.
+As a member of the French Resistance, Officer Larue took part in the battle for the liberation of Paris.
 After the liberation, the Larues continued to be in touch with the families of those they rescued.
-On September 23, 2007, Yad Vashem recognized Théophile and Madeleine Larue as Righteous Among the Nations.
+On 23 September 2007, Yad Vashem recognized Théophile and Madeleine Larue as Righteous Among the Nations.

 German authorities continued the deportations of Jews from French soil until August 1944.
-In all, some 77,000 Jews living on French territory were murdered in concentration camps and killing centers—the overwhelming majority of them at Auschwitz.
+In all, some 77,000 Jews living on French territory faced deportation to concentration camps and killing centres—the overwhelming majority went to Auschwitz.

 For his pivotal part in the deportation of Jews from France, Pierre Laval, formerly the French Prime Minister, was arrested and tried after the liberation of France.
 He was shot by firing squad on 15 October 1945.

-The fate of two German officials most involved in the Vél d’Hiv mirrored the common fates of high-ranking SS administrators.
-Theodor Dannecker was arrested by American officials in Bad Tölz, Bavaria, in December 1945, and committed suicide while in custody.
-Helmut Knochen, sentenced by a British court to 21 years in prison for a separate offense, was sentenced to death by a French court in 1954.
-The sentence was commuted to life imprisonment, and Knochen was released on orders of French President Charles de Gaulle in November 1962.
+The fate of two German officials, most involved in the Vél d’Hiv, mirrored the common fates of high-ranking SS administrators.
+Theodor Dannecker was arrested by American officials in Bad Tölz, Bavaria, in December 1945 and committed suicide while in custody.
+Helmut Knochen, sentenced by a British court to 21 years in prison for a separate offence, was sentenced to death by a French court in 1954.
+The sentence was commuted to life imprisonment.
+President Charles de Gaulle (France) ordered the release of Knochen in November 1962.

 sources